Skip to main content

 Yes.
 At the heart of San Diego Humane Society's mission is the desire to prevent animal suffering and promote compassion and respect to create a more humane world.

-In keeping with this mission, we are committed to serving a vegetarian menu at all functions for which San Diego Humane Society sets the menu.
+In keeping with this mission, we serve vegetarian menus at all functions for which San Diego Humane Society sets the menu.
 This policy is a choice the organization has made to honor our commitment to passionately serve animals and the people who love them.
 San Diego Humane Society respects that these choices are personal and others may not make the same.